n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 > syllable's content.

-  - The ordering positions for right-side, above-base, and below-base matras is the same.
-All are reorderd to immediately after all subjoined consonants.
+  - The ordering positions for right-side and above-base matras is the same.
+All are reordered to immediately after all subjoined consonants.

+  - Below-base matras are reordered to immediately before any right-side and above-base matras.

 > Note: For comparison with the General Indic shaping model, this
 > characteristic would correspond to `MATRA_POS_TOP`,
+> `MATRA_POS_RIGHT` taking the ordering position
-> `MATRA_POS_RIGHT`, and `MATRA_POS_BOTTOM` all taking the ordering
+> `POS_AFTER_SUBJOINED`, and `MATRA_POS_BOTTOM` taking the ordering
-> position `POS_AFTER_SUBJOINED`.
+> position `POS_BELOWBASE_CONSONANT`.